StavropoulosK/Python/README.md

 b) From File – Load coordinates from a text file where:

-&nbsp;&nbsp;&nbsp;&nbsp;The first line contains the number of cities.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The first line contains the number of cities.

-&nbsp;&nbsp;&nbsp;&nbsp;Each subsequent line contains two integers representing the x and y coordinates of a city.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Each subsequent line contains two integers representing the x and y coordinates of a city.

 c) Manual Entry – Choose the "User" option to enter the number of cities and their coordinates directly through the GUI.